NCMC Board of Directors

 • Andrea serves as the Treasurer of NCMC where she presents on meditation and mindfulness and instructs Yoga and chanting sessions for retreats.*

 Ihsaan R. Muhammad graduated from Rutgers Law School and has been until recently a practicing lawyer.
 Still retaining his law certification, he is now a branding and marketing communications consultant at his own company IHSAAN Marketing.
 Born and raised in Newark, he leads drum circles there and in the surrounding area.
 He is also active in a local yogic community.

 • Ihsaan serves as the Secretary of NCMC where he also leads drum circles and makes community presentations on mindfulness.*

-Cornelia Santschi is currently studying in the Community Dharma Leader Program (CDL5) through Spirit Rock and Insight Meditation Society to become a meditation teacher.
-She is Co-founder of NCMC.
+Cornelia Santschi is a graduate of the Community Dharma Leader Program through Spirit Rock and Insight Meditation Society and is now an insight meditation teacher.
+She is co-founder and founding board member of NCMC where she teaches meditation.
+Cornelia is also a founding member and Vice President of Alegria Dharma Center in Playa Buenavista, Costa Rica.
 She has been a vipassana (insight) meditator and dedicated student of Buddhist psychology for over 15 years.
-She is the director of Neuro-psychology at the Institute for Neurology in NJ, and founder/director of Anatta World Health & Education Outreach, a grassroots non-profit that creates and supports medical and educational programs in developing countries.
+She is the director of Neuropsychology at the Institute for Neurology and Neurosurgery in NJ, and founder/director of Anatta World Health & Education Outreach, a grassroots non-profit that creates and supports medical and educational programs in developing countries.

-• Cornelia is a meditation teacher and insight community liaison for NCMC.*
+• Cornelia serves as a meditation teacher and insight community liaison for NCMC.*